 5 Ways to Rebrand Yourself For Success

-Despite my own experience, there are various reasons why a rebrand may be on your mind.
-Maybe you’re losing followers or maybe you went viral and you haven’t figured out how to scale your brand from that opportunity.
+There are various reasons why a rebrand may be on your mind.
+Maybe you’re losing sales or maybe you went viral and you haven’t figured out how to scale your brand from that opportunity.

 Another reason to rebrand is simply a change in the times.
 Household brands like Dunkin Donuts have rebranded to make a mark on their new products, while brands like Uber changed their logo for a more contemporary look.

-Whatever your issue is, here are 5 ways to ensure your rebrand produces success:
+As your unofficial personal brand strategist, here are my 5 ways to ensure your rebrand produces success:

 1. Change Your Aesthetic To Demolish the Competition